Maelstrom8/Malignance/Documentation/FAQ.md

 ## Q: When are you going to make a list of commonly asked questions?

-> A: Hard to say, because the most commonly asked question is covered on the readme
+> ..Hard to say, because the most commonly asked question(s) are covered on the readme